 The Benign Hematology Program also offers the Thrombosis Clinic, one of few such specialty clinics in the nation.
 The Thrombosis Clinic brings together a specialty treatment team of clinicians who specialize in diagnosing and treating blood clotting disorders.
 They provide their expertise by assisting practitioners who care for patients with venous thromboembolism.
 This team has expertise in many conditions that cause blood clots.

 Blood and Marrow Transplant

 Some blood diseases can be treated with a blood and marrow transplant (BMT), an advanced therapy that uses blood stem cells collected from a donor.
 The Froedtert & MCW Blood and Marrow Transplant and Cellular Therapy Program was one of the first BMT programs in the U.S. It is the largest transplant program in Wisconsin.

 Clinical Trials and Research

 Members of the Benign Hematology Program are actively involved in researching the causes of blood diseases and new treatment strategies.
 They are leaders in several national investigations and government-sponsored initiatives.
 Patients benefit by receiving the most up-to-date care and direct access to many investigational treatments.
 For a complete list of clinical studies now available for blood diseases, search our clinical trials database.
 For information about blood disease clinical trials available nationwide, visit clinicaltrials.gov.

 Where to Go

-Patients in the Benign Hematology Program see all their physicians and nurses in the “Life” area of the Clinical Cancer Center.
-Please note: Receiving care in the Clinical Cancer Center does not mean that you have cancer.
-Benign hematology patients are seen in our cancer center because it has all the resources hematologists need to provide an accurate diagnosis and devise an effective treatment plan.
+Patients in the Benign Hematology Program see physicians, nurses and advanced practice providers in multiple locations.
+Please note: Our Menomonee Falls and New Berlin locations are in cancer centers.
+Receiving care in a cancer center does not mean that you have cancer.
+Benign hematology patients are seen in a cancer center because it has all the resources hematologists need to provide an accurate diagnosis and devise an effective treatment plan.